Skip to main content

 It is the policy of the Office of Student Financial Assistance that we begin to use PJ to make adjustments to the EFC beginning July 1st for the upcoming award year.
 Accuracy in your income projection(s) is very important.
 It is the policy of NKU's Office of Student Financial Assistance to not process future adjustments for any student who underestimates his/her household income by more than 15% for an adjustment calculation.
 For adjustments to income processed after January 1 of the award year, students and parents will be asked to provide current tax forms or W-2s.

-The federal definition of an independent student is one who meets at least one of the following criteria: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.
+The federal definition of an independent student is one who meets at least one of the following criteria:

-• A parent refusing to provide data
+• A parent refusing to provide the neccessary data for completing the FAFSA application

 • A parent who is able but unwilling to provide support,